ryantd42/NY-Legislative-Git/2023/A9890B-2023/bill.md

   ___________

- Introduced by M. of A. BURGOS -- read once and referred to the Committee on Consumer Affairs and Protection
+ Introduced by M. of A. BURGOS -- read once and referred to the Committee on  Consumer  Affairs  and  Protection  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

  AN  ACT  to  amend  the  general  business  law, in relation to allowing certain reusable beverage containers in sports venues

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The general business law is amended by adding a new section 391-r to read as follows:
   §  391-R.  REUSABLE  BEVERAGE  CONTAINERS  IN  SPORTS  VENUES.
 1. FOR